 Snorkeling through coral reefs, exploring ancient Roman ruins, hiking on glaciers, shopping at local outdoor markets -- all of these shoreside activities are as much a part of the cruise experience as enjoying the onboard amenities of your ship.
 Indeed, half the fun of taking a cruise is exploring exciting new places -- tropical islands, bustling metropolises, exotic countries.

 But ship tours are not always the way to go.
-The pleasurability and efficiency of tour operators varies from ship to ship, and some tour offerings are simply duds.
+The knowledge and efficiency of tour operators vary, and some tour offerings are simply duds.
 All too often, shore excursions translate into time-consuming bus rides with drop-offs at shopping centers proffering souvenirs you can live without.
 For example, following a long, hot (but worthwhile) tour of the Acropolis outside of Athens, passengers who thought they were being driven back to their ship were squirreled into a tacky little shop, belonging to the tour guide's brother-in-law.
 Finally, you will often pay more for the privilege of letting the cruise line arrange your day than you would if you booked directly with a provider.

-To give you the skills to make the best decisions about your days in port, here is our best advice on what to expect from a shore excursion and how to make the most of your time ashore.
+To give you the skills to make the best decisions about your days in port, here is our best advice on what to expect from shore excursions and how to make the most of your time ashore.

-Cruise lines offer a mind-boggling array of tours -- everything from basic snorkeling trips to more involved, overnight tours to see the Great Pyramids in Egypt.
+Cruise lines offer a mind-boggling array of tours -- everything from basic snorkeling trips to more involved, overnight tours to see Beijing and the Great Wall of China.
 Here's a primer on what you can expect to see on offer.

 Guided vs. Free Time: Not all shore excursions involve busloads of tourists, dutifully following flag- or umbrella-waving guides.
 You will find these types of sightseeing tours, as well as athletic endeavors overseen by dive masters or hike leaders.
 However, some tours simply bring you to a destination where you're free to explore until it's time to meet the bus to go home, while others feature guided components, followed by an hour or two of free time.

-Highlights vs. In-Depth: Some shore excursions -- such as daylong trips from Tunis to the marketplace, museum and ancient Carthage – pack many activities into one trip.
+Highlights vs. In-Depth: Some shore tours -- such as daylong trips from Tunis to the marketplace, museum and ancient Carthage –- pack many activities into one trip.
 Others focus on one destination or activity, like a trip to the Mayan ruins from Cozumel.
-It's up to you whether you'd prefer to see many things for short amounts of time or focus on one place, in-depth.
+It's up to you whether you'd prefer to see many things for short amounts of time or focus on one place in depth.

-Concierge or Boutique: Some of the newest trends in shore excursions include intimate tours that are limited to 25 or so guests.
+Concierge or Boutique: Another option for shore excursions are intimate tours that are limited to 25 or so passengers.
 Many lines offer these "boutique" excursions, which could be cooking classes at a renowned French cooking school or a behind-the-scenes tour of the Hermitage in St. Petersburg.
 Many lines also offer car-and-driver packages (so you can customize your own tour) or have concierges to arrange shoreside activities exclusively for your travel party.
 You can skip the caravan of four large tour buses and trade up for a more exclusive experience.

 Shore Excursions vs. Independent Exploration

-However, in big cities like Athens, Rome and Florence -- which are far from the port -- it may make more sense to spring for a tour.
+However, in big cities like Athens, Rome and Florence -- which are far from the port -- it might make more sense to spring for a tour.
 It is also wiser to take a shore excursion in any third world country or in foreign ports, where language and customs might prove to be barriers.
-For example, in Brunei, you would definitely want to take the guided tour to sites like the biggest mosque in Asia -- Omar Ali Saifuddin Mosque.
-You'd probably never find it on your own.
-And, without guidance, you may not realize the necessity to respect local customs by covering your body from head to toe in long pants, long skirts and long sleeves.
-(Don't laugh -- this happened on a recent visit.
-Luckily, the locals are used to this and have a few robes on-hand to loan visitors.)
-In Tunis, you might not wish to participate in the aggressive haggling, conducted by the taxi drivers at the pier.
+For example, in Brunei, you would definitely want to take the guided tour to sites like the biggest mosque in Asia, Omar Ali Saifuddin Mosque.
+You'd probably never find it on your own and, without guidance, you might not realize the necessity to respect local customs by covering your body from head to toe in long pants, long skirts and long sleeves.
+(Luckily, the locals are used to this and usually have a few robes on-hand to loan visitors.)
+In Tunis, you might not wish to participate in the aggressive haggling conducted by the taxi drivers at the pier.
 Opt, instead, for a ship-arranged tour to the souk or ancient Carthage.

 The third option is the hybrid: Book your own tour in advance through a local provider.
-You can often save money by eliminating the cruise-line middleman, or customize the trip to your interests.
-However, remember that, while the cruise ship will wait for any late-returning, ship-sponsored tours, you run the risk of getting stranded in port if your independent tour gets stuck in traffic and is late returning to the pier.
+You can often save money by eliminating the cruise line middleman, or customize the trip to your interests.
+However, remember that while the cruise ship will wait for any late-returning passengers on ship-sponsored tours, you run the risk of getting stranded in port if your independent tour gets stuck in traffic and is late returning to the pier.

 The secret to a wonderful day ashore is to plan ahead.
 Learn about the attractions in each port, so you can decide whether to book a tour or go it alone.
-For example, you'll want to know that Livorno is actually the port for Florence and Pisa, but both destinations are quite far from the port.
+For example, you'll want to know that Livorno is actually the port for Florence, but the city is quite far from the port.
 It's also helpful to note that in the Greek Isles, Santorini does not have great beaches, while Mykonos is internationally renowned for its sandy spots.
 Planning ahead will let you balance relaxing beach days with days spent shopping, sightseeing or in active pursuits.

 Cruisers have multiple resources for researching in-port activities.

-Look up your cruise line's list of shore excursions with tour descriptions and prices.
-Many cruise lines have this information available online -- you will also be sent a booklet of all the tours with your cruise documents.
-Some lines allow you to reserve tours in advance through their Web sites (see our Online Reservations feature) or through a travel agent.
+Cruise Line Websites: Look up your cruise line's list of shore excursions with tour descriptions and prices.
+Many cruise lines have this information available online; on higher priced cruises, you might also be sent a booklet of all the tours with your cruise documents.
+Most lines allow you to reserve tours in advance through their websites (see our Online Reservations feature) or through a travel agent.

-Once you know your itinerary, visit Cruise Critic's Ports of Call area for tips on spending your day ashore.
+Cruise Critic: Once you know your itinerary, visit Cruise Critic's Destinations area and Ports of Call message boards for tips on spending your day ashore.
 You'll find information on the best excursions, as well as suggestions for restaurants, beaches and must-see attractions.

-Contact the tourism bureau for your destination (see links in our Ports section).
-Tourism Web sites typically offer a wealth of information, and the bureaus will often send you maps or print materials that detail activities, restaurants and tour companies.
-You may want to find out if there's a tourism office at or near the port, so you can pick up a map and get information.
+Tourism Bureaus: Contact the tourism bureau for your destination.
+Tourism websites typically offer a wealth of information, and the bureaus will often send you maps or print materials that detail activities, restaurants and tour companies.
+You might want to find out if there's a tourism office at or near the port, so you can pick up a map and get information.

 Don't forget to come up with a Plan B, in case your desired tour gets canceled or is sold out.